Tutorial 2: Create an app with containers¶

 To authenticate with the Snowflake registry, run the following Snowflake CLI command:

-snow spcs image-registry login [-c connection_name]
+snow spcs image-registry login -c tut-connection

 This command loads necessary credentials required for the Docker CLI to use the image repositories in your Snowflake account.
 You must specify the connection name, if you are not using the default.